 Research tells us that learning new things is good for our brain and our self-esteem.
 Plus, it helps us to meet new people and makes life so much more interesting.

 Learning a language fits right in with that.
-Who said that we can’t learn a language after the age of 10?
-Just ask Steve Kaufmann, who’s over 70 and learning his 17th language: Too Old to Learn A Language?
+Who said that we couldn’t learn a language after the age of 10?
+Just ask Steve Kaufmann, who’s over 70 and learning his 17th language: Too Old to Learn A Language

-It’s not a mystery that we become better at the things we focus on and practice.
+It’s not a mystery that we become better at what we focus on and practice.

-And, even though your new language is “just” a hobby, it may impact quite positively on your work as well.
+And, even though your new language is “just” a hobby, it may also impact your work quite positively.

 Your new language also gives opportunities for making new friends.
 Shared interests are a great way to meet people.